chrisly42/mc68000-asm-plugin/README.md

 ## Changelog

+### V0.9 (unreleased)

+- Maintenance.
+Updated all dependencies to the latest versions.
+- Bugfix: Fixed condition code for `asr/lsr/lsl`, which is has a different behaviour for V flag than `asl`.

 ### V0.8 (15-Oct-21)

 - New: Support for MC68020+ addressing modes!
 However, MC68020+ specific instructions have not been added yet.